DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

-is unsurprising, given the way in which Australia’s USO has been delivered, whereby consumers are entitled to services but must cover the cabling costs themselves – costs that are beyond households or even whole communities (Chapter 1).
+is unsurprising, given the way in which Australia’s USO has been delivered, whereby consumers are entitled to services but must cover the cabling costs themselves – costs that are beyond households or even whole communities (see Chapter 1).
 Satellite internet, however, was heavily subsidized at the time, including installation costs.
 That households had not sought out satellite internet, despite this being far more affordable than home telephones, seemed peculiar to us – until we began